Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 When enabled, a copy of content retrieved from a server is cached in the branch office.
 Branch Cache feature caches HTTP, HTTPS, BITS, or SMB-based content.

-The only thing you need to do to configure is enabled your deployments to download and run the applications locally.
-SCCM only supports Distributed cache mode for Branch Cache
+The only thing you need to do to configure is enable your deployments to download and run the applications locally.
+SCCM only supports Distributed cache mode for Branch Cache.

 Note: To implement Branch Cache in SCCM, enable the Windows Branch Cache feature via the Console for each Distribution Point.
 To enable Branch Cache on the client machines, follow Client Settings with a couple of checkboxes in the “Client Cache’” section.